Niels Holck: Terrorism claims

 Holck was the prime suspect accused in the Purulia ammunition dropping case.
 He was given a red corner notice by Interpol.

 Around 1995 he was involved in humanitarian work for the people in West Bengal, which at that time was governed by the Left Front.
 The authorities claim that he was involved in smuggling of weapons.
 He admits as much himself in his book They Call me A Terrorist, claiming that he made the weapon drop from a plane purchased in Latvia.
 Apparently his motives were to arm a militia and topple the democratically elected communist party government in West Bengal.
 A total of 4 tonnes of arms were trafficked during his dealings in West Bengal.
 Additionally, in 2010 Danish police confiscated two forged and expired passports with British names and the photo of Niels whilst searching his home.

 In 2002 the Justice Minister Lene Espersen stated that he could not face extradition.

 As of 2009 he is considered the second Dane together with Camilla Broe at risk of being extradited to a country outside the European Union where he faces a possible death sentence.
 Camilla Broe was indicted for the importation of narcotics into the United States and while extradited and delivered to US custody was later returned to Denmark when the statute of limitations barred an expeditious trial.

 On 9 April 2010, Danish police arrested him in order to start an extradition trial.
 Based on experiences from the fiasco in the Camilla Broe case the prosecution demanded detention but would accept a confiscation of his passport(s) if the court felt that the rather lengthy extradition process prevented him from keeping contact with his family.
 The extradition agreement between Denmark and India was changed so he would have to be returned home no later than 3 weeks after a sentence has been given at the expected trial abroad.

 On 1 November 2010, the Hillerød Court overturned the Justice Ministry decision to extradite Niels Holck based on the expected inability to protect him against "rough treatment".
-On 14 November 2010, the Indian government told that they would try to get him extradited despite the clear ruling of the court.
+On 14 November 2010, the Indian government stated that they would try to get him extradited despite the clear ruling of the court.

 Among the allegations were that Niels Holck was smuggling weapons to Ananda Marga, an activist socio-spiritual organisation which follows an economic and political philosophy called PROUT.